Theressac/Airbnb-data-analysis/README.md

 Introduction

-The Airbnb Analysis project focuses on analyzing Airbnb data from the travel industry and property management domain.
-By leveraging MongoDB Atlas and various data analysis and visualization tools, we aim to extract valuable insights into pricing dynamics, availability patterns, and location-based trends in Airbnb listings.
+The Airbnb Analysis project aims to analyze Airbnb data using MongoDB Atlas, perform data cleaning and preparation, develop interactive geospatial visualizations, and create dynamic plots to gain insights into pricing variations and location-based trends

 Table of Contents